Blob (Marvel Comics): Post M-Day

 Due to the Scarlet Witch's depowering of 90% of Earth's mutants, the Blob is one of the thousands to lose their power, though his epidermis does not shrink to compensate for his loss of mass, leaving him with huge folds of loose skin.
 The depressed Blob attempts to commit suicide, but his skin folds prevent him from cutting through to any major blood vessels on his throat or wrists.

 Someone that resembles the Blob is seen apprehended by the Thunderbolts and is seen in the Folding Castle's Detention Quadrant.

 Blob later resurfaces as a member of X-Cell, a group of depowered mutants that blames the government for the loss of their powers, attacking Mutant Town in defiance of the Decimation.
 After mistakenly getting into a fight with Rictor and Multiple Man and getting in a cheap shot on Rictor, he stole a car.
 With fellow X-Cell member Fatale, he attempted to flee, eventually hitting an open manhole (left open earlier in the day by Strong Guy and Wolfsbane) and causing the car to crash leaving Blob hanging from the car.
-When both of them ran afoul of Marrow, Blob was thrown from the car.
+When both of them encounter Marrow, Blob was thrown from the car.

 Through unknown means, Dukes loses the excess skin and his fortunes turn in his favor.
 Now known as Freddie Dukes, he has become a weight-loss guru in Japan, and is to star in an upcoming movie filmed in San Francisco made by Kingo Sunen.
 He is also seen with Magneto and the High Evolutionary.

 In the miniseries "Magneto: Not a Hero", Joseph is resurrected under unknown circumstances and forms a new Brotherhood of Mutants with Astra and mutated deformed versions of Blob, Mastermind, Quicksilver, Scarlet Witch, and Toad.
 It is soon revealed that these actually are clones created by Joseph.

 In Uncanny X-Men #16, Fred Dukes is working with Mystique in Genosha and is once again shown as heavily obese and appears to have his powers restored.
 Mystique has supplied him with Mutant Growth Hormones (MGH) extracted from Dazzler.

 Blob was later seen on Krakoa.
-He and Anole become the co-owners and bartenders of the tiki bar called Green Lagoon.
+He and Anole become the co-owners and bartenders of the tiki bar Green Lagoon.